Never interrupt your enemy when he is making a mistake.

 Although the Prussian king, Frederick William III, had required a good deal of provocation to decide upon war, once the decision was made he gave notice of his intentions in no uncertain terms.
 On 6 September 1806, in defiance of the sovereignty of the newly-formed Confederation of the Rhine, a Prussian army under General Hohenlohe entered Saxony, and three weeks later an ultimatum was sent to Paris demanding the withdrawal of all French forces from Germany.
 Both actions were clearly intended to redress Prussia’s humiliation in the aftermath of Austerlitz, and Napoleon was surprised by the sudden aggressiveness of the formerly pliant king whom he had strong-armed into a “treaty of friendship” a year earlier.
 But Frederick William was no Frederick the Great, whose military genius had established Prussia’s great-power status.
 Instead, he more nearly resembled his father, Frederick II, who had forced the encounter at Valmy only to march away when the enemy refused to surrender the field.
 Whereas a year earlier Prussia’s participation in the Third Coalition might well have tipped the scales in favor of the Allies, now, despite the promise of Russian support, Prussia would face the French juggernaut alone.
 To make matters worse, no sooner had offensive operations been set in motion than the Prussian high command fell to squabbling over an appropriate strategy.
 Many of the aging Prussian generals, reluctant to hazard their reputations, were overly cautious in their approach, while younger voices tended to clamor for a reckless advance, eager for the chance to reassert Prussia’s former glory.
 In the absence of strong leadership, the combination resulted in a strategic muddle that would prove the worst option of all.

 Reinforcing French defenses along the Rhine, the French emperor ordered the Grand Army into action from various bases centered on Munich.
 Taking personal command on 2 October at Wurzburg, he proceeded northeast with nearly 200,000 men in three columns deployed in a massive battalion square formation, the various corps arrayed in close support of each other and capable of massive concentration wherever the opportunity offered.
 Crossing a series of forested hills known as the Thuringer Wald, the French left wing under Marshal Lannes encountered the first resistance near Saalfeld, some 70 miles south of Leipzig and well west of Prussia’s natural defensive line along the River Elbe.
 Here, an initial clash took place between the French vanguard and a combined force of some 9,000 Prussians and Saxons, an encounter that quickly revealed the underlying weakness of Prussia’s preparations.
-The Saxons, who had been coerced into an alliance only to discover that their own territory would provide the main theater of operations, proved reluctant allies, and despite a clear advantage in numbers, the reluctant allies were soon under heavy attack with the unfordable Saale River at their backs.
+The Saxons, who had been coerced into an alliance only to discover that their own territory would provide the main theater of operations, proved reluctant allies, and despite a clear advantage in numbers, were soon under heavy attack with the unfordable Saale River at their backs.
 When French cavalry seized the only bridge to safety, the Prussian commander, Prince Louis, led a charge to regain it, only to be cut down in the effort, at which point his entire force fled the field.
 Outmaneuvered and outfought, the Prussians lost over 2,000 men, the French some 200.

 Lannes’ initial victory brought the Prussian command up short, and the next day the outlying Prussian armies were ordered to join the Duke of Brunswick in the vicinity of Weimar, a move that effectively uncovered their most direct route eastward to the Elbe.
 Exploiting the gap, Napoleon sent two corps (those of Davout and Bernadotte) racing north across their left flank to cut off their likely route of retreat, swinging the rest of his corps westward, where the Prussians were massing between Weimar and the village of Jena.
 Meanwhile, advancing down the west bank of the Saale, Lannes’ corps arrived in Jena on the evening of 12 October.
 At this point, had the Prussians been prepared to go on the offensive, they might have turned the tables on the advancing enemy.
 With an isolated French corps (Lannes’) west of the Saale and one of their own units (Saxe-Weimar) poised to strike the French rear, the opportunity offered to cut the enemy’s supply line through Bamberg and drive the French eastward, away from their base.
 In addition, another Prussian army under Wurttemberg lay to the north, ready to descend upon the French right.
 Like the Austrians before them, however, the Prussian commanders insisted on calculating French movements on the basis of their own capabilities and thus were wholly unprepared for the accelerated timetable Napoleon was about to force upon them.
 Such was their confusion that, in the immediate aftermath of Prince Louis’ defeat, the Prussian command had little idea of the precise whereabouts of the enemy’s main force.